Cambridge District Scout Archive

 In 1946 of 48 named camps used by Cambridge groups 35 sites were near enough to be reached with a Trek cart.
-The work involved in reaching many of these the sites was perhaps too great for many weekend camps but the recorded figures suggest most camps were about a week long.
+The work involved in reaching many of these the sites was perhaps too great for many weekend camps but the recorded figures suggest many camps were about a week long.
 The 1918 weekend camp described below was 30 miles in total and ‘most memorable’ for the distance.

 With the rise of motor transport vans became readily available and the roads busy.
 The Trek cart slipped into irregular use.
 Many of the quotes from 1939 onward concern secondary uses for the trek carts; it may be that the trek to camp was taken ‘as read’.
 Weekend Patrol camps were reported by several troops in 1946, but the bare figures do not state how they got there.

 1947 Three covers of The Scouter, around this year, showed Trek carts and articles alluded to their use but the actual camps described or practical plans suggested did not speak of trek carts but of railways.
 In 1948 a lightweight trek cart design was printed using invalid chair wheels but for roads not tracks.
 Trek cart ‘drill’ was encouraged, but the use for actual camps rarely reported.

 Little is recorded in the Cambridge Archives although Trek carts were owned by Groups for over 100 years.
 Cambridgeshire is not countryside with many off road tracks.

 1912 1st One of the leaders built ‘a very sturdy Trek Cart’ George Black -recollections

 1913 5th ‘a third patrol “wrought divers miracles” with a scout trek cart’ – (a display event)